rust-lang/reference/src/expressions.md

 defines a closure and denotes it as a value, in a single expression.
 A lambda expression is a pipe-symbol-delimited (`|`) list of patterns followed by an expression.
 Type annotations may optionally be added for the type of the parameters or for the return type.
-A lambda expession also may begin with the `move` keyword before the initial `|`.
+If there is a return type, the expression used for the body of the lambda must be a normal [block](#block-expressions).
+A lambda expression also may begin with the `move` keyword before the initial `|`.

 A lambda expression denotes a function that maps a list of parameters (`ident_list`) onto the expression that follows the `ident_list`.
 The patterns